crazywifi/SMTP_Relay_Phisher/README.md

 # SMTP_Relay_Phisher

 ## Overview
-SMTP Relay Phisher is a tool for testing and exploiting the "SMTP Open Relay" vulnerability by simulating real-world phishing attacks.
+SMTP Relay Phisher is a tool for testing and exploiting the **SMTP Open Relay** vulnerability by simulating real-world phishing attacks.
 This tool used for two purposes:

 1. To run the phishing campaign by command line